 Girls Sports Club

-When you hear the sounds of laughter, you have come across our girls having fun during their Sports Club where the main emphasis is on enjoyment.
-The girls get the opportunity to play different sports each week that include: tennis, basketball, dodge-ball as well cricket; securing their basic skills in sport whilst developing their confidence as an individual and as part of a team.
+When you hear the sound of laughter, you have come across our girls having fun during their Sports Club where the main emphasis is on enjoyment.
+The girls get the opportunity to play different sports each week that include: tennis, basketball, dodge-ball and cricket; securing their basic skills in sport whilst developing their confidence as an individual and as part of a team.

 Digital Art Club